andela-rchukwumam/flyr/README.md

 ```
 bundle exec rspec spec/models/booking_spec.rb -f documentation
 ```
+##Limitations
 The app is a work in progress, as such, it has the following limitations among others.

-Booking can not be done via any other payment gateway.App doesn't have a private domain name yet.
+*Booking can not be done via any other payment gateway.
+*App doesn't have a private domain name yet.

+##Project Website
 You can also check <a href="https://ruth-flyapp.herokuapp.com" target="blank">the hosted version</a> of this app

-Contributing
+##Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/andela-rchukwumam/flyr